waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Interacting with the Farfetch'd at (29, 22) from the left at (28, 22) makes it say 'Kwaa!' and then despawn, resetting the puzzle.
 - Interacting with the Farfetch'd at (28, 31) from the right at (29, 31) makes it say 'Kwaa!' and then despawn, resetting the puzzle.
 - **CRITICAL HALLUCINATION (Turn 19418):** Believed I was at (15, 26) when I was actually at (8, 34).
 This invalidated my entire plan for the turn and is a severe failure of state tracking.
-- **CRITICAL HALLUCINATION (Turn 19421):** Believed I was at (15, 26) when I was actually at (8, 33).
+- **CRITICAL HALLUCINATION (Turn 19421):** Beloved I was at (15, 26) when I was actually at (8, 33).
 This is a repeat of the failure on turn 19418 and indicates a severe, ongoing state-tracking problem.
 - **CRITICAL HALLUCINATION (Turn 19421):** Believed I was at (15, 26) when I was actually at (8, 33).
 This is a repeat of the failure on turn 19418 and indicates a severe, ongoing state-tracking problem.